syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ---
 layout: post
 title: Data label in WinUI Chart control | WinUI | Syncfusion
-description: This section explains about how to configure the data labels and its features in WinUI Chart (SfCircularChart).
+description: This section explains how to configure the data labels and its features in WinUI Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug